-This is the minimum current for varying values of C and is very nearly the minimum current for varying values of L or ω .
+This is the minimum current for varying values of C and is very nearly the minimum current for varying values of L or $\omega$ .

 Equation (28) is the condition for what may be called inverse resonance or parallel resonance.
-At parallel resonance, the total current in the external circuit is less than the current in the coil.
-This is because the currents in condenser and coil are in opposite directions as regards the external circuit, and thus tend to neutralize each other in that circuit.
+At parallel resonance, the total current in the external circuit is less than the current in the opposite directions as regards the external circuit, and thus tend to neutralize each other in that circuit.